bleech/visual-regression-tests/readme.txt

 = How do I prevent screenshots from getting blocked? =

-If your firewall is blocking our screenshot service, whitelist our IP address to resolve this: 49.13.14.240.
+If your firewall is blocking our screenshot service, whitelist our IP addresses.
+For detailed steps and a list of IPs, visit our documentation: [Whitelisting IPs](https://vrts.app/docs/#whitelisting-ips).

-For Cloudflare, follow these steps:

-1. Log in to your Cloudflare account.
-2. Navigate to **Security → WAF**.
-3. Click on **Tools**.
-4. In the **IP Access Rules box**, enter 49.13.14.240.
-5. Select **Allow** from the action dropdown.
-6. Add “VRTs” as the note.
-7. Click **Add**.

 == Installation ==